-C. In its reply the WHO says that it treated him fairly and in full compliance with the rules.
-He got notice of termination a "mere" two days after the period of notice began.
+- C. In its reply the WHO says that it treated him fairly and in full compliance with the rules.
 The Manual provision he relies on does not apply to his case.
-Nor was he entitled to a reduction-in-force procedure under Rule 1050.2: the completion of his appointment did not coincide with the abolition of a post of indefinite duration and so the applicable provision was Rule 1040.
-In any event the Organization "made diligent efforts" to find other employment for him.
-If the Tribunal ruled in his favour, the application of the reduction-in-force procedure would be a more appropriate remedy than reinstatement.

-D. In his rejoinder the complainant rebuts the Organization's pleas and enlarges on his own.
-He presses his claims.

-E. In its surrejoinder the WHO maintains that it met the "essential" requirements of the material provisions in the Manual and that there was no call to apply the reduction-in-force procedure to the complainant's case.
+Nor was he entitled to a reduction-in-force procedure under Rule 1050.2 because the expiry of his appointment did not coincide with the abolition of a post of indefinite duration.
+In any event the Organization did its utmost to find other employment for him.
+If the Tribunal ruled in his favour, the application of the reduction-in-force procedure would be a more appropriate remedy than reinstatement. - D. In his rejoinder the complainant rebuts the Organization's pleas and enlarges on his own.
+He presses his claims. - E. In its surrejoinder the WHO maintains that it met the "essential" requirements of the material provisions in the Manual and that there was no call to apply the reduction-in-force procedure to the complainant's case.